-A sausage known as naam in Thai, is one of the specialities in the area.
+A sausage known as naam in Thai is one of the specialties in the area.
 Though often made with pork, this version was made with local fish.

 The fish is first mixed with spices and then wrapped into a banana leaf and left to ferment for a few days.

-The result is a sausage that has an excellent sour tinge and is served with raw chillies and garlic.
+The result is a sausage that has an excellent sour tinge and is served with raw chilies and garlic.